damisahlab/claustrum-uncertainty-surprise/Codes/NeuroPair/README.md

 - Trainable models for individual subjects and brain regions.
 - Support for multiple behavioral targets:
-  - Prediction errors
+  - Uncertainty
-  - Safety variance
+  - Prediction error
 - Modular code structure for flexibility and reproducibility.
 - Integrated plotting and evaluation tools for inspecting model performance.